-Following summer work at the Christchurch office of Warren & Mahoney, Sir Ian's professional career began in the Auckland firm Stephenson and Turner Ltd in 1962, and in 1963 he and his new wife Clare moved to Wellington.
-After five years at Structon Group, and a controversial dismissal, he set up practice from his home in Khandallah, and in July 1968 the firm of Athfield Architects was born.
+Born in Christchurch in 1940, Athfield’s early strengths in art and mathematics led a local teacher to suggest that he might become an architect.
+As he grew older he became interested in the brutalist architecture of Miles Warren, Maurice Mahoney, Peter Beaven and others.
+His professional career began in Auckland in 1962, and in 1963 he and his wife moved to Wellington.
+After five years at Structon Group, and a controversial dismissal, he set up practice from his home in Khandallah, opening Athfield Architects in July 1968.